 Step-by-Step Instructions

-- In a mixing bowl or jar, whisk together the coconut milk, mango purée, chia seeds, maple syrup, vanilla, and salt until well combined.
+In a mixing bowl or a jar, whisk together the coconut milk, mango puree, chia seeds, maple syrup, vanilla, and sea salt until everything is well combined.
+Take your time here so the chia seeds are evenly distributed rather than clumped in one spot, which sets you up for the smoothest, most even pudding.

 Can I make this ahead of time?

-Absolutely!
-It actually gets better as it chills—make it the night before and it’ll be ready to go by morning.
+Absolutely.
+It actually gets better as it chills, so make it the night before and it will be perfectly thickened and ready to enjoy by morning.

 How long does chia pudding last in the fridge?